The while and do-while Statements

 }

-statement as follows:while (true){
+while statement as follows:while (true){

 // your code goes here